 While the mini D7 packed 7 delay algorithms, its x2 brother multiplies that number again by two: 14 modes – here’s the list:

 Each mode can be stored in a favorite mode that can be recalled as a preset.
-Simultaneously pressing the TAP and BYPASS switches turns on Preset Rolling Mode to switch between saved presets easily.
+Simultaneously pressing the TAP and BYPASS switches turn on Preset Rolling Mode to switch between saved presets easily.

 Here’s the launch video of the Mooer D7 X2 Stereo Multi-Delay – a pedal we added to our article about the Best Multi-Delay Pedals.